WSU-4110/SoulMatch/README.md

-Soul Match
+# SoulMatch
+Dating Web Application

-A dating we application that uses an AI to help decide a score for users to help match users more accurately
+Create website that connects AI to help decide user score to provide better matches for users